-Over 80% of respondents reported the United States as their primary residence, followed by the United Kingdom (6.5%) and Canada (4.6%), with smaller proportions representing other countries worldwide.
-Among U.S. participants, individuals resided in 45 different states.
+Over 80% of respondents reported the United States (US) as their primary residence, followed by the United Kingdom (6.5%) and Canada (4.6%), with smaller proportions representing other countries worldwide.
+Among US participants, individuals resided in 45 different states.

 Women comprised 74% of respondents (n=468), with 63% reporting COPD (with or without BE or NTM) and 37% reporting BE (with or without NTM).
 Among men, who accounted for 26% of respondents (n=164), 83.5% reported COPD and 16.5% reported BE.
-Men with COPD were slightly older than women (72.2 $\pm$ 8.6 versus 70.3 $\pm$ 9.5, p=0.0475), and no age difference by sex was noted in the BE group (Table 1).
+Men with COPD were slightly older than women (72.2±8.6 vs. 70.3±9.5, p=0.0475), and no age difference by sex was noted in the BE group (Table 1).

-Health Care Utilization and Diagnosis
+Healthcare Utilization and Diagnosis

-Time from onset of symptoms to first health care visit differed between men and women with COPD and BE (Figure 2).
-In BE, 47% of women had their first health care visit within 6 months of symptom onset compared to 36% of men, although the overall number of men with BE was low.
-This difference was even more pronounced and statistically significant in participants with COPD (43% of women versus 29% of men, p=0.0078).
-Conversely, the time from a first health care visit to a confirmed diagnosis was reversed.
-Only 31% of women with BE received a confirmed diagnosis within 6 months of their first health care visit, compared to 52% of men (p=0.0376).
+Time from onset of symptoms to first healthcare visit differed between men and women with COPD and BE (Figure 2).
+In BE, 47% of women had their first healthcare visit within 6 months of symptom onset compared to 36% of men, although the overall number of men with BE was low.
+This difference was even more pronounced and statistically significant in participants with COPD (43% of women vs. 29% of men, p=0.0078).
+Conversely, the time from a first healthcare visit to a confirmed diagnosis was reversed.
+Only 31% of women with BE received a confirmed diagnosis within 6 months of their first healthcare visit, compared to 52% of men (p=0.0376).
 For COPD, these proportions were similar (55% of women and 60% of men).

-In the BE group, more women were diagnosed during evaluation for another condition compared to men (35% versus 28%), while significantly more men were diagnosed during hospitalization (36% versus 16%, p=0.0244).
+In the BE group, more women were diagnosed during evaluation for another condition compared to men (35% vs. 28%), while significantly more men were diagnosed during hospitalization (36% vs. 16%, p=0.0244).
 For COPD, the diagnosis setting was more comparable across the sexes (Table 1).